Skip to content

 Builder API

-The fluent createPresenter() is the recommended API.
-Both shorthand aliases and full method names are supported:
+Both shorthand aliases and full method names work:

 ShorthandFull controlPurpose